Schomburg Center for Research in Black Culture: Schomburg Center

 In 1980, a new Schomburg Center was founded at 515 Lenox Avenue.
 In 1981, the original building on West 135th Street which held the Schomburg Collection was designated a New York City Landmark.
 In 2016, both the original and current buildings, now joined by a connector, were designated a National Historic Landmark.

 The Roger Furman Theatre is located within the building.

 Wray tenure (1981–1983)

 In 1981, Wendell L. Wray became the director of the center.
-Protests began over Wray's decision to not hire an African-American man to head the center's Manuscript, Archives, and Rare Books Division and instead hired Robert Morris.
+There were protests over Wray's decision to not hire an African-American man to head the center's Manuscript, Archives, and Rare Books Division, instead hiring Robert Morris.
 In 1983, Wray resigned to pursue academic research and Catherine Hooker was named acting director.

 Dodson tenure (1984–2011)

 Howard Dodson became the director in 1984, at a time when the Schomburg was primarily a cultural center visited by tourists and schoolchildren and its research facilities were known only to scholars.
 In 1984, the Schomburg's collection was at 5 million.
 In 1984, attendance was 40,000 a year.
 As early as 1984, the Schomburg was recognized as the most important institution in the world for collections of art and literature of people in Africa or its diaspora.
 In 1983, a scholars-in-residence program started at the center.
 In 1986, an exhibit entitled Give me your poor... sparked controversy.
 In March 1987, a public funding campaign was started to raise money to renovate the old library and to enhance the new Center's housing and its functions.

 In 1991, additions to the Schomburg Center were completed.
 The new center on Malcolm X was expanded to include an auditorium and a connection to the old landmark building on 135th.
 The Art and Artifacts Division and the Moving Image and Recorded Sound Division were moved into the old landmark building.
 In 2000, the Schomburg Center held an exhibition titled "Lest We Forget: The Triumph Over Slavery", which later went on tour around the world for more than a decade under the sponsorship of UNESCO's Slave Route Project.
 In 2005, the center held an exhibition of letters, photographs and other materials related to Malcolm X. In 2007, the building was renovated and expanded in an $11 million project.
 The Schomburg Center had 120,000 visitors a year; by 2010, Dodson announced he would retire in early 2011.

 In 2007, the Schomburg Center was one of the sponsors of the African Burial Ground National Monument.